JasonShin/fp-core.rs/README.md

 `pure` is also known as `return` in other functional languages. `flat_map` is also known as `bind` in other languages.

+Importantly, it is worth noting that monads are a rather advanced topic in category theory.
+In fact, they are called triples by some as they involve adjoint functors and their unit -- both of which are rare to see in functional programming.
+The meme is to think of a monad as a burrito with "pure" being the act of taking a tortilla (the empty burrito) and ingredient is added using "chain".

+The purely mathematical presentation of monads does not look anything like this, but there is an equivalence.

 ## Comonad

 An object that has `extract` and `extend` functions.